ameiji/deadbeef-control/README.md

 ## Installation
 Download and unpack sources from this repository.

-This app requires [Flask](http://flask.pocoo.org) intalled somewhere.
+This app requires [Flask](http://flask.pocoo.org) installed somewhere.
 Flask is a python microframework which provides backend logic and serves static content.

 ### Flask installation